erkil1452/gaze360/dataset/README.md

 ## About

-This is a dataset of 197588 frames from 238 subjects with 3D gaze annotations as captured in our Opengaze dataset.
+This is a dataset of 197588 frames from 238 subjects with 3D gaze annotations as captured in our Gaze360 dataset.
 The dataset is for non-commercial research use only.
-By using this dataset you agree to terms of the [LICENSE](https://github.com/Erkil1452/opengaze/blob/master/LICENSE.md).
+By using this dataset you agree to terms of the [LICENSE](https://github.com/Erkil1452/gaze360/blob/master/LICENSE.md).
 If you use our dataset or code cite our [paper](x) as:

  > Petr Kellnhofer*, Adrià Recasens*, Simon Stent, Wojciech Matusik, and Antonio Torralba.
 “Gaze360: Physically Unconstrained Gaze Estimation in the Wild”.
 IEEE International Conference on Computer Vision (ICCV), 2019.

 ```
-@inproceedings{opengaze_2019,
+@inproceedings{gaze360_2019,
     author = {Petr Kellnhofer and Adria Recasens and Simon Stent and Wojciech Matusik and and Antonio Torralba},
     title = {Gaze360: Physically Unconstrained Gaze Estimation in the Wild},
     booktitle = {IEEE International Conference on Computer Vision (ICCV)},